A numerical range approach to Birkhoff-James orthogonality with applications: Using the general results in some interesting particular cases

 \begin{corollary} Let $A$ be a unital uniform algebra on $C(K)$ and let $\partial A\subset K$ be its Choquet boundary. \begin{enumerate} \item[(a)] $f,g\in A$ satisfy $f\perp_B g$ if and only if

 \item[(b)] $f\in A$ is a smooth point of $A$ if and only if the set

 is a singleton for every $g\in A$. \end{enumerate} \end{corollary}

 This result applies, in particular, to the \emph{disk algebra} $\mathbb{A}(\mathbb{D})$ of those continuous functions on the unit disk $\mathbb{D}=\{w\in \C\colon |w|\leq 1\}$ which are holomorphic in the interior, whose Choquet boundary is $\T$.
-We will improve this result in the case of finite Blaschke products in Corollary~\ref{corollary:Blaschke}.
+We will improve this result for a certaing class of holomorphic functions on the open unit disk in Corollary~\ref{corollary:holomorphic}.